kanisterio/kanister/examples/README.md

 # Examples

-This folder contains some Helm charts that have been updated to include Kanisteri blueprints, to make experimenting with Kanister easier.
+This folder contains some Helm charts that have been updated to include Kanister blueprints, to make experimenting with Kanister easier.

 If you are new to Kanister, start with the `time-log` blueprint.
 After that,